tensorflow/swift/proposals/OneGraphFunctionPerHostFunction.md

 Many of the current optimizations that Swift for TF performs and aims to perform, can still be achieved due to the SIL and the `FunctionDef`s being distributed with compiled libraries.
 Furthermore, a simpler approach may be to let the Swift compiler optimize the Swift-side code in isolation, and the same for the TF graph compiler (assuming that the TF graph compiler can also perform inlining of TF graph functions, if needed).
 This should already allow for lots of optimizations and would most likely already result in much more performant code than would have been obtained using TF eager mode, for example.

 Note also that a lot of `SendToTF` and `ReceiveFromTF` ops can be avoided by being smart as to how the graph is wired and by allowing constant expressions on the Swift side to be implicitly converted to constant tensors in the TF graph, if needed.

+## Questions for Discussion

+1. How should we handle send/receive ops?
+More specifically, we may want to pass around tensor handles and/or tensor content and I believe the answer to this question should be aware of this distinction.
+2. How do we package TF graph functions and host functions such that certain optimizations can still be performed on the user code (as in user of a Swift for TF library)?
+3. What kind of optimizations do we want to allow/consider?

 ## Conclusion